CLERK OF COURT & COMPTROLLER

 The Clerk of the Circuit Court Recording Department records, indexes, and archives all documents that create the Official Records of Hillsborough County.
 Approximately 25 million documents have been recorded in the Official Records since 1846 and 2,000 new documents are recorded each day.
 In addition to recording documents, the Recording Department collects money for documentary stamp taxes, intangible taxes, recording fees, and other miscellaneous fees.

-Attention Official Records Customers: The Hillsborough County Clerk of the Circuit Court Official Records Department will no longer issue Book and Page numbers for most documents recorded after December 18, 2018.
-Official Records will continue issuing Book and Page numbers only for recorded plat maps and domestic partnership documents.
-For historical purposes, Book and Page numbers will be maintained for all documents recorded prior to December 18, 2018.
-Effective December 18, 2018, only the Instrument Number will be generated for documents at the time of recording.
+Attention Official Records Customers: The Hillsborough County Clerk of the Circuit Court Official Records Department will no longer issue Book and Page numbers for most documents recorded after the second quarter of 2019.
+Official Records will continue issuing Book and Page numbers only for recorded plat maps.
+For historical purposes, Book and Page numbers will be maintained for all documents recorded prior to the second quarter of 2019; only the Instrument Number will be generated for documents at the time of recording.
 If you create or use documents that contain a reference to a Book and Page number, you will need to revise this to capture or reference the Instrument Number for documents recorded by the effective date.
 This change is occurring due to new recording software Official Records will be utilizing.